ome/www.openmicroscopy.org/_posts/2014-02-25-omero-bio-formats-5-0-0.md

 Upgrade information is available in the [server upgrade documentation](http://www.openmicroscopy.org/site/support/omero5/sysadmins/server-upgrade.html).

-In the near future, the OME Consortium will release updates to several applications, including OMERO.searcher, u-track and several others.
+In the near future, the OME team will release updates to several applications, including OMERO.searcher, u-track and several others.

 NOTE: Sites that use Java Webstart may see Java security exceptions.